who we are:

-SwitzerCultCreative is very pleased to be working with Jason introducing the Folio Table Collection as well as developing a collection exclusive to SwitzerCultCreative.
+SwitzerCultCreative is very pleased to be working with Jason to promote the Folio Table Collection as well as developing a collection exclusive to SwitzerCultCreative.

 After starting his career in Christian Liaigre’s office, he was hired by the German fabric company Zimmer + Rohde to create an in-house furniture collection.
 In 2003, he set up his own firm, Agence D.L.M., and has since worked on a wide range of projects: offices, showrooms and several high-end residential commissions.
 Among them, a house in Saint-Tropez, a former artist’s atelier in Montparnasse, a flat in Megève and a 250m2 apartment on Paris’s exclusive Avenue Foch.
 Each time, his aim is not to impose a style.
 Instead, he imagines schemes that are finely adapted to the specific space, as well as to the needs and desires of each client.
 In 2015 he was one of just 12 highly respected architects and interior designers selected to create an interior for AD France as part of their ‘á l’avant garde du style’ exhibition at the Palais d’Iéna.